MoarTube/MoarTube-Node/README.md

   - **File system** to store your videos and live streams on your node
   - **S3-compatible provider** to store your videos and live streams in the cloud
     - Amazon Web Services, DigitalOcean Spaces, Minio, etc...
+- Cloud
+  - Leverage Cloudflare's CDN for your content's distribution

 ## ⚙️ Admin & Moderation
 - **Admin Panel**